Generic Green's Conjecture and Generic Geometric Syzygy Conjecture in Positive Characteristic: Introduction

+\end{thm} Over complex numbers $\bbC$, Theorem \ref{Geometric} is proved in \cite{KM20}.
+Furthermore, it was shown that this case implies the full Geometric Syzygy Conjecture in \cite{KM24} in a sophisticated way.
+One may hope the method in this paper can be extended to prove the full conjecture in positive characteristic.

-Through out this paper, $\bbF$ is any algebraically closed field with characteristic $p>0$.
-A pair $(X,L)$ of a K3 surface $X$ and a line bundle $L$ is called \textit{polarized} K3 surface of degree $2d$ if $L$ is ample and $L^2=2d$.
-The pair $(X,L)$ is \textit{primitively polarized} if, further, $L$ is primitive.
-Over any algebraically closed field, there exist primitively polarized K3 surfaces $(X,L)$ of degree $2g-2$ for any $g\geq 3$. \cite{HD16}*{\S II.
-Thm 4.2}
+Both Theorem \ref{GreenConjecture} and Theorem \ref{Geometric} follow from similar results on polarized K3 surfaces.
+We call a pair $(X,L)$, where $X$ is a K3 surface and $L$ is a line bundle on $X$, a polarized K3 surface of degree $2d$ if $L$ is ample and $L^2 = 2d$.
+The pair $(X,L)$ is said to be primitively polarized if, in addition, $L$ is primitive.
+Over any algebraically closed field, there exist primitively polarized K3 surfaces $(X,L)$ of degree $2g-2$ for any $g\geq 3$. (see \cite{HD16}*{\S II.
+Thm 4.2})

+Wr treat the even-genus and odd-genus cases separately.
+The remainder of the Introduction focuses on the even-genus case, while the odd-genus case is addressed in Section \ref{Oddgenus}.

-Assume $\mathrm{char}(\bbF)\neq 2$.
-Let $(X,L)$ be any primitively polarized K3 surface over $\bbF$ of even genus $g=2k \geq 4$, i.e. degree $2g-2$.
+Let $(X,L)$ be any primitively polarized K3 surface over $\bbF$ of even genus $g=2k \geq 4$, equivalently $L^2=2g-2$.
 A general member $C\in|L|$ is irreducible and smooth of genus $g$ \cite{HD16}*{\S II.
 Cor 3.6}.
-Moreover, the hyperplane restriction theorem \cite{GM84} implies the equality of Koszul cohomologies
+We first get a result of Brill-Noether theory for such a curve $C$.